EvanTheSmith/movie_director/README.md

 ## Installation

 Simply enter "bundle install" into your terminal to install all relevant gems.
+It may also be necessary to use "yarn install" after.

 ## Usage

 Enter "rails s" into your terminal to launch the web app.
-Then use the toolbar and on screen instructions to setup an account, send letters to penpals, and navigate around the site.
+If your browser does not automatically open, navigate to LocalHost:3000 hen use the toolbar and on screen instructions to setup an account, send letters to penpals, and navigate around the site.

 ## Contributing